elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.i2} In the name of all those desires crushed in the pool of your souls.
+- {:.i2} In the name of all the desires crumbled in the pool of your souls.

 - {:.sp} The Woman Reciter.

-- {:.pr.i} In the name of all the lazy dreams in your hearts, I sing the steely moves of the matador.
+- {:.pr.i} In the name of all the lazy dreams in your hearts, I sing the steel movement of the matador.

 - {:.sp} The Man Reciter.